StevenWingett/Bioinformatics_Computer_Cluster_Course/1_Introduction_and_setup.md

 In addition to possessing considerable processing and storage capabilities, compute clusters are preferable to standard setups in that they are not usually turned off and have specialist software for managing the jobs of multiple users and how those jobs are distributed between the compute nodes.

-When logging in to the cluster, users will connect to one of the three head nodes (hal, hex or max).
-The user will then instruct the head node that a job is to be performed.
+When logging in to the cluster, users will connect to one of the three **head nodes (hal, hex or max)**.
+The user will then instruct a head node that a job is to be performed.
 Intensive computational tasks should not be carried out on a head node itself, but instead the job or jobs will be farmed out to one or more compute nodes.
 Such job requests are often placed in a queue until system resources become available.

 (There are types of compute nodes other than CPU nodes installed on the cluster, but we shall not be using them on this course.)